 There is a wide variety of available baldness cures, starting from conventional topical creams and ending with innovative procedures using stem cells and plasma extracted from the blood.
 While many of them do have a valid place in the field, severe hair fall is still considered difficult to treat.

-Do you have more questions or are you suffering from hair loss issues ?
-Then feel free to to contact our friendly team that will answer all your queries.
-Furthermore they can also offer a free and non binding hair analysis.
-So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey !
+Do you have any questions or are you suffering from hair loss issues?
+Then feel free to to contact our friendly team who will answer all your queries.
+Furthermore, they can also offer a free and non-binding hair analysis.
+So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey!

 Ask now for a free, non-binding hair analysis.
 Our experts are at your disposal 24/7!